gdotgordon/site_word_freq/README.md

 for SIGINT and SIGTERM, so that upon receipt of those signals, the existing work-in-progress is drained, and the results up to that point are displayed.

-As the program optionally starts a pprof using the configured port, it is also useful to monitor the program performance in real time of one of the large sites mentioned above.
+As the program optionally starts a pprof HTTP server using the configured port, it is also useful to monitor the program performance in real time, even for one of the large sites mentioned above.

 If you find the website of an individual proprietor with a small site, the traversal will only take a few seconds.